jdeligt/jdeligt.github.io/README.md

 ## A first draft

 I've had too many personal websites/domains and things to maintain an overview of 'stuff I did'.
 It's time to bring it all together in one place.
 Here.
-Let's see how it goes and if we can bring it all together in a way that workd for me and the public.
+Let's see how it goes and if we can bring it all together in a way that works for me and you.

 ### List of things I plan on having here
   - Presentations